 Immunotherapy uses insect venom to gradually build tolerance to the venom.
-Injections of small amounts of bee or wasp venom will be given every week until the amount of venom in a sting can be tolerated.
+It is usually performed by an immunology or allergy specialist.
+Injections of small amounts of bee or wasp venom are given under the skin repeatedly over a prolonged period of time until the amount of venom in a sting can be tolerated.
 Once this happens, maintenance injections will need to be given every few weeks for up to five years.

 Avoidance measures to reduce the probability of a sting are important for allergic individuals.
 Allergy New Zealand recommends the following measures:

-- Avoid strong perfumes - they can attract insects
+- Avoid strong perfumes and bright coloured clothing — they can attract insects

 - Rubbish should be disposed of promptly — wasps are attracted to rubbish and rotting fruit

-- A professional pest control agent should destroy wasp nests promptly
+- Call a professional pest control agent to destroy wasp nests promptly

 - Use an insect repellent.

 If stung by a bee and the stinger remains embedded in the skin, remove it carefully.
-This can be done by scraping under the barbed stinger with a knife blade, fingernail or sharp clean object.
+This can be done by scraping under the barbed stinger with the blunt side of a knife, the edge of a credit card or piece of paper, or clean fingernail.
 Try not to grasp the stinger when pulling it out.
 This may only cause more venom to be injected.
 It is particularly important to remove the tip.

-For those who experience severe reactions, have an emergency kit containing antihistamine tablets and self-injectable adrenaline with you at all times.
+People who have had severe reactions, should carry an emergency kit containing antihistamine tablets and self-injectable adrenaline (eg: EpiPen) with them at all times.
 This may also be appropriate for some people with mild reactions, in order to prevent the reaction from progressing to a more severe reaction.